kevindimayuga/code-refactor-kd/README.md

 # Module 1 Challenge - Code Refactor

+This repo is for module one's challenge assignment.

 ## Description

 The challenge is an On-the-job ticket/feature request Challenge (begin with starter code that you need to modify).
 The goal is to refactor existing code (in HTML and CSS) for a marketing agency that has hired me to make it more accessible.
 It is also the goal to exceed expectations and improve the codebase for long-term sustainability.